blbadger/blbadger.github.io/language-discreteness.md

 indicating that there is insufficient information transfer between later and earlier tokens to uniquely specify the masked tokens.

 It may be wondered whether a different metric might allow for more information to pass between tokens.
 In particular, consider the information that may pass between tokens via the multi-head attention transformation.
-Given vectors $q, k, v$ the attention operation is equivalent to
+Recall from the last section that given vectors $q, k, v$ the attention operation is equivalent to a scaled version of the following

 $$
-A(q, k, v) = \mathrm {softmax} \frac{q \cdot k }{\sqrt d} v
+A(q, k, v) = \mathrm {softmax} \left( \frac{q \cdot k } \right) v
 $$

 although attention is usually calculated using matricies $Q, K, V$ such that the inner product $QK^T$ rather than the dot product is computed.
 Regardless, the information that passes between the query token (which for a causal language model is usually the last token) and the key token (typically one of the previous tokens).